laurenchen0631/English-Learning/articles/201908/20190803/How Our Work Week Shrank.md

 		> 有微風的 |Pleasantly windy.| it was a bright, breezy day
 		> 輕鬆活潑的 |Appearing relaxed, informal, and cheerily brisk.| the text is written in a breezy matter-of-fact manner
 	- hazy
-		> 有薄霧的 |Covered by a haze| it was a beautiful day but quite hazy’
+		> 有薄霧的 |Covered by a haze| it was a beautiful day but quite hazy
 		> 模糊的 |Vague or ill-defined.| hazy memories
 		> 困惑的 |Confused; uncertain.| school-leavers were often hazy about employment Those who still have to monitor emails or finish up projects are also allowed flexibility to get things done, say, poolside or en route to their weekend getaway.
 Increasingly, staff are allowed the perk of working from home.
 Last year, CNBC reported that 70 percent of all the world’s employees log at least one remote day.